yasmin-aumeeruddy/action-test/instructions/guide-microprofile-health/README.md

 {: codeblock}

- URL to verify that the `inventory` service is http://localhost:9080/inventory/systems[http://localhost:9080/inventory/systems^] URL to verify that the **inventory** service is indeed in maintenance.
+ URL to verify that the `inventory` service is indeed in maintenance.
 Set the **io_openliberty_guides_inventory_inMaintenance** property back to **false** after you are done.